Visit LienHub to download tax certificate information. Information is available mid-May each year.

 Real estate taxes become delinquent April 1 each year.
 Example: 2020 taxes became delinquent April 1, 2021.
 At that time, 3% is added to the gross amount.

-A list of all real property with delinquent taxes is advertised in a local newspaper once a week for three consecutive weeks immediately preceding the tax certificate sale.
+A list of all real property with delinquent taxes is advertised, either in print or electronically, in a local newspaper once a week for three consecutive weeks immediately preceding the tax certificate sale.
 The advertisement begins with property located in the north end of the county, in parcel ID order, to the south end of the county.
 The advertisement also specifies the place, date, and time of the tax certificate sale.
 Due to payments received after the list is first prepared for publication, the newspaper will list more items than will be sold.
 The amount advertised is the amount due for purchase of each certificate.

 The Tax Certificate Sale is conducted pursuant to Florida Statutes and DOR Rules & Regulations.
 In Volusia County, tax certificate sales are currently held over the internet with our tax sale vendor – LienHub.
 The tax certificate sale is not a sale of land.
 It is the sale of a lien against the property.
 Purchasing a tax certificate does not entitle the certificate buyer to enter the property or contact or harass the owner in any manner.
 Tax certificate Sale information may vary from sale to sale and interested parties are encouraged to review current tax sale information by visiting LienHub .